Ace-codes-swift/Ace-codes-swift/README.md

 ## 🏆 What I Do

-- **Reinforcement Learning** — RL is my specialization!
-I code in Python, but I'm not afraid to jump into Unity ML-Agents for cool 3D experiments.
+- **C++ Applications** — My go-to language for building performance-focused applications.
-- **Python** — My main language and the star of most of my projects.
+- **IT / Backend Development** — My primary specialization.
+I work mainly with Python and Node.js to build robust server-side applications.
-- **Unity ML-Agents** — Where Python meets Unity, and RL agents learn to play (or fight, or score goals).
-A place for me to showcase creative RL freedom.
+- **Web Development** — The core of many of my projects and where most of my day-to-day work happens.
-- **C# (just a bit)** — Enough to wire up Unity with ML-Agents, but dont expect too much.
+- **C# (Limited Use)** — Enough to wire up simple Unity interactions, but not a primary focus.

 ---